-Lets say that you have a few teams, and since we are talking about a real project (and not the ideal everything is just the way we like it) the work of the various team is not totally independent.
-Its not that all features requires integration between ALL teams, but in many cases features spans two teams and sometimes more.
+Let’s say that you have a few teams, and since we are talking about a real project (and not the ideal everything is just the way we like it) the work of the various team is not totally independent.
+It’s not that all features requires integration between ALL teams, but in many cases features span two teams and sometimes more.
 So the teams have decided that they need to catch up at least once a week and make sure everything is working ok together.

-And guess what’s happen on Tuesday?
-Right, since they try to integrate more work, the chances that something breaks is even higher. and indeed not everything is working, only this time its team B. And in the following Tuesday its team C and so it goes on until someone notices and call for a stop.
+And guess what’s happening on Tuesday?
+Right, since they try to integrate more work, the chances that something breaks is even higher. and indeed not everything is working, only this time its team B. And in the following Tuesday its team C and so it goes on until someone notices and calls for a stop.

-This scenario, lies at the roots of the familiar “code freeze” mechanism.
-Since, its hard to do proper integration while all teams are working in the back ground.
+This scenario lies at the roots of the familiar “code freeze” mechanism.
+Since, it’s hard to do proper integration while all teams are working in the background.
 We need them to stop, and only immediate issues found in integration and other found bugs.
 The only problem is that for the teams being in code freeze feels very wasteful.
-Most managements will only tolerate this state is short, and doesn’t happen too often.
+Most managements will only tolerate this state is short and doesn’t happen too often.
 Once the Code freeze is long, everyone will feel the pressure to move on to new stuff.
-Which in most cases only makes the freeze longer and waste even more time and effort.
+Which in most cases only makes the freeze longer and wastes even more time and effort.

 So that’s not a good idea, what else can we do?

 The effective solution for this, is working on smaller stories. if you manage to get your stories small enough, you can do the integration more often, instead of once per week, maybe 3-4 times a week.
 And even when things do break during integration, chances are that since we are working on such small items, it won’t take so long to investigate and fix. if it doesn’t take too long, so the other team maybe will be able to wait for a little until we do manage to locate and fix.
 And even if it does takes more time (maybe a day or two).
 Once this gets resolve we can try integrating it again almost immediately.